Watching director James Cameron’s “Avatar” at home, sans that third dimension, triggers three critical questions.

 Terms like “shock and awe,” “fight terrorism with terrorism” and references to martyrdom don’t just rip us out of the story, they simply make little sense.

 Cameron stacks the deck here, making the corporate types inhuman and the Na’Vi as peaceful as puppies.
 The filmmakers’ moral arguments are so naively laid out that they don’t leave an intellectual mark.
 We’re left to gape at the scenery, the action and the adventure, and while the film delivers on all counts the commentary simply crumbles upon a cursory inspection.

 “Avatar” could be the most anti-corporate film ever conceived, and those who dubbed the film “anti-human” are validated by the film’s final image.

-Worthington’s performance does improve on second viewing.
-He’s an act first, think later warrior, but his emotional evolution while living with the Na’Vi is handled with more shading than the typical blockbuster receives.
+Worthington’s performance does improve on a second viewing.
+He’s an act first, think later warrior, but his emotional evolution while living with the Na’Vi is handled with more shading than most blockbusters allow.